WelvisSS/Streaming-Video-Using-Socket/README.md

 # Streaming-Video-Using-Socket
-Streaming video using socket with python.
+Streaming video using socket with python